 Scenic Construction at the NT covers the Metal Workshop and Carpentry Workshop.
 Placements last between 2-3 weeks and are aimed at those who can demonstrate a strong desire to work in a scenic workshop or students on year two or three of a relevant course, or those who can demonstrate they have equivalent experience.
-Placement opportunities with this department are now fully booked until October 2017.

 Placements in the Scenic Studio last two weeks.
 Applicants should be on year two or three of a relevant course or have equivalent experience.
-Placement opportunities with this department are now fully booked until October 2017.

 Costume & Running Wardrobe

 The Stage department is made up of the stage crews in the Olivier, Lyttelton and Dorfman theatres in the NT building.
 Placements last between 3-4 weeks and are usually focused around fit up and tech periods.
-Placement opportunities with this department are now fully booked until September 2017.